 How can you tell if a chinchilla is dehydrated?

-After owning a chinchilla and doing more research on the subject, here is what I can tell you.
+I have now been raising a chinchilla for the past 5 years and here is what I can tell you.

-So, how can you tell if a chinchilla is dehydrated?
 Chinchillas can become dehydrated without showing signs or symptoms.
-To check if your chinchilla may be dehydrated, you can monitor their water intake, check how quickly their neck skin returns to its original position after a slight pull and be sure to monitor the interior and exterior of your chinchillas’ ears.
-Red ears can indicate overheating which can be a result of lack of fluids and dehydration.
+To check if your chinchilla may be dehydrated, you can monitor their water intake, check how quickly their neck skin returns to its original position after a slight pull.
+Diarrhea is also an indicator of dehydration with chinchillas.

 I’m entirely aware that you may not understand a few of these methods to test for dehydration with your chinchilla outside of monitoring the water bottle levels and how much water your chinchilla is consuming.